Bros112/PythonCompiler/README.md

 ## How it works

 It uses the specified python install to install or update the pyinstaller module which facilitates for the compilation of python files to exe.
 It then runs the pyinstaller code with the command line argumants that you specified using the program to make the executable.

+## Building from source
+I used the built in compiler for autohotkey that comes with autohotkey.
+It is also possible to run the source code if autohotkey is alredy installed.